Model of a spin-$1/2$ electric charge in $F\left( B^2\right)$ modified Weyl gravity: Introduction

 In the present paper we consider a model of an electron on the assumption that its internal structure is determined by quantum gravitational effects.
 We suppose that such effects can be approximately described by modified Weyl gravity suggested in Ref.~\cite{Dzhunushaliev:2020dom}.
+We wish to note here that modified gravities are usually assumed to have the general relativistic limit, satisfy solar system tests, and give correct Newton's law (see, e.g., Refs.~\cite{Nojiri:2010wj,Nojiri:2017ncd}).
+Within modified Weyl gravity under consideration, all this is not required, since we work in opposite direction: we suppose that modified Weyl gravity is some approximation in quantum general relativity.
+For this reason, it is not necessary to perform the aforementioned limit passages.
+In other words, not general relativity is a limiting case of modified gravity but modified Weyl gravity is some approximation for quantum general relativity.
 This enables us to represent the electron as a composite object whose interior region is described by modified Weyl gravity and the exterior region~-- by Minkowski spacetime.
 In turn, in both regions, there is a Dirac spinor field that ensures the presence of a spin of $1/2$ in the system.
 To describe the interior region, we will use the solution obtained in Ref.~\cite{Dzhunushaliev:2020dom} which is embedded in an exterior flat spacetime.
 In addition, notice that, since Weyl gravity (as well as modified Weyl gravity considered here) is conformally invariant, metrics differing by a conformal factor are the same solution.
 Physically this can be interpreted as the presence in the interior region of fluctuations of the metric conformal factor.